Frédérique Constant: Tourbillon

 In April 2008, Frederique Constant created a tourbillon with a silicon escape-wheel and, for the first time, an amplitude of over 300 degrees between its vertical and horizontal positions.
 Coupled with rapid oscillation, this gives the watch an unusually high level of precision.

 Manufacture

-Frederique Constant offers 15 manufacture (in-house) movements in addition to their mainstream line of ETA-powered watches.
-The high-end handwinding FC-910 caliber, introduced in 2004, was joined by Tourbillon in 2008 and a mainstream FC-7xx caliber range in 2009.
-The addition of the second-generation manufacture movements makes the company unusual in offering a complete in-house watch for under €2,000 MSRP.
-Watches with in-house movements are identified with the word, "Manufacture" in their model name, or can be identified by looking for the tourbillon, FC-9xx, or FC-7xx movement in their specifications.
+Frederique Constant offers 33 manufacture (in-house) movements in addition to their mainstream line of Sellita-powered watches.
+The high-end handwinding FC-910 caliber, introduced in 2004, was joined by Tourbillon in 2008 and a mainstream FC-700 caliber range in 2009.
+The addition of the second-generation manufacture movements (FC-900) makes the company unusual in offering a complete in-house watch for under €2,000 MSRP.
+Watches with in-house movements are identified with the word, "Manufacture" in their model name, or can be identified by looking for the tourbillon, FC-9xx, FC-7xx or FC-810 movement in their specifications.

 Worldtimer

 Frederique Constant introduced a Worldtimer watch in 2012 with a unique mechanism, adjusted solely via the crown.
 The Worldtimer function is used by selecting the desired city and placing it at the 12 o'clock position on the dial.
 Internal discs automatically synchronise, and after that, it is possible to see what time it is in any of the 24 cities on the dial.
 In addition, thin discs also indicate at a glance whether it is day (white disc) or night (black disc).